 - Self-awareness and insight into issues facing physicians today

 After all EAP interviews have been completed, up to ten candidates will be guaranteed a conditional acceptance into the designated entering class at HWCOM.
-This acceptance is contingent upon the candidate maintaining academic and standards.
+This acceptance is contingent upon the candidate maintaining academic and personal standards.

-D. Requirements in order to progress to medical school:
+D. Requirements to progress to medical school:

 - Complete all HWCOM prerequisite courses for admission